Course Title: Multivariate Analysis

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-Alternatively if you have a good knowledge of univariate statistical Inference, that is univariate estimation procedures and statistical hypotheses testing, you will be able to do this course.
+Students are assumed to have knowledge of univariate statistical Inference, that is univariate estimation procedures and statistical hypotheses testing, when participating in this course.

 Course Description